MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ## Tips and tricks

+This section provides ways you can help improve the answers you get from chat.

-- Ask clear and specific questions
+- Ask clear and specific questions as much as possible,
-- Use natural Language, expressing the questions in a friendly and conversational manner.
+- Use natural language, expressing the questions in a friendly and conversational manner
+- Choose phrases and terms that you know are used in Business Central, either in the software od documentation.
 - If the initial response doesn't fully answer your questions, as follwo up questions or rephrase the last question.
 - If you're asking a question on a different subject matter, clear the current chat session to start over.
 As perviously mentioned, chat will remember the the content of the questions you're asking, whihc influences the answers you get.